xeolabs/xeometry/README.md

 * Create multiple viewers in a page
 * Show and hide objects
 * Scale, rotate and translate objects
-* Query objects for boundaries
+* Query object boundaries
 * Navigate camera to objects
 * Zoom, pan, rotate, spin, fly and jump camera
-* Save and load viewer bookmarks
+* Save and load bookmarks

 # Usage